Simply copy and paste the following command line in your terminal to create your first Strapi project.

 (longtext)image

 (media) etc...It turns out that we, developers, don't like to repeat ourselves at all.
-So when we create a product we also make sure that the people that will use it will not repeat themselves.
+So when we create a product, we also ensure that the people who will use it will not repeat themselves.
 This is why we created components.

 A component is a set of fields that can be used in any content-type.
 Let's say your Article and Category collection-types both share meta-title (text), meta-description (longtext), and meta-image (media) fields.
 Then it would be preferable for you to create a component containing these 3 fields named SEO.
 You can then use it for your two collection-types.
 This means you don't have to repeat yourself!
 Convenient right?

-A Dynamic Zone is made up of "blocks" that, first of all, allow you to include a specific set of components in a content-type.
+A Dynamic Zone is made up of "blocks" that allow you to include a specific set of components in a content type.

-To do this, I can create a Dynamic Zone in the Article collection-type and simply include the SEO component there.
+To do this, I can create a Dynamic Zone in the Article collection-type and include the SEO component.
 If I go to any article, a little "+" button appears at the bottom of the content manager page.
-I just have to click on it to create a new "block" and select my SEO component.
-Then, I just need to fill in the fields for my article to be SEO-friendly.
+I have to click on it to create a new "block" and select my SEO component.
+Then, I need to fill in the fields for my article to be SEO-friendly.

 This is what a Dynamic Zone is used for: dynamically include components in your content-types.
 That's it. - Me